Living Arts of Tulsa presents the 10th Annual Tulsa ArtCar Weekend, May 15-18, 2014

-On Friday, May 17, 8:30am–9:30am, the ArtCars met at Pancho Anaya Bakery in the Kendall-Whittier neighborhood before leaving on a tour at 9:30am of local schools, Saint Francis Children’s Hospital and the Eugene Field and Fairmont Terrace neighborhoods.
+On Friday, May 16, 8:30am–9:30am, the ArtCars met at Pancho Anaya Bakery will meet in the Kendall-Whittier neighborhood before leaving on a tour at 9:30am of local schools, Saint Francis Children’s Hospital and the Eugene Field and Fairmont Terrace neighborhoods.
 This is an educational opportunity for children, teachers and communities to view the vehicles and discuss them with the artists.
-Later in the day, the ArtCars were on view prior to the Tulsa Drillers game at ONEOK Field, beginning at 6pm.
-Then it was movie time again at the Admiral Twin Drive-in, where the ArtCars will take in a flick and hang out at this newly-renovated Tulsa landmark, arriving early at 7:30pm.
+Then it will be movie time at the Admiral Twin Drive-in, where the ArtCars will take in a flick and hang out at this newly-renovated Tulsa landmark, arriving early at 7:30pm.

-On Saturday, May 18, at 8:30am, the ArtCars were on display at Coffee House on Cherry Street as part of the Cherry Street Farmer’s Market.
-Then, 9:30am-12p, the ArtCars traveled to a series of prescheduled stops in the midtown and Brookside areas, including Corner Café (11th & Peoria), passing through Utica Square and Woodward Park, and Weber’s Root Beer Stand (37th & Peoria).
-Following the convoy, from approximately 2pm-9pm, the ArtCars were at the Blue Dome Arts Festival.
-In addition, Art Box Cars created by Tulsa area students paraded through the Festival beginning at 3:30pm, followed by an awards ceremony at the Blue Dome Arts Festival Main Stage.
+On Saturday, May 17, at 8:30am, the ArtCars will be on display at Coffee House on Cherry Street as part of the Cherry Street Farmer’s Market.
+Then, 9:30am-11am, the ArtCars will travel to a series of prescheduled stops in the midtown and Brookside areas, passing through Utica Square and points beyond.
+Following the convoy, from approximately 11am-6pm, the ArtCars will be at the Blue Dome Arts Festival.
+In addition, Art Box Cars created by Tulsa area students will parade through the Festival beginning at 3:30pm, followed by an awards ceremony at the Blue Dome Arts Festival Main Stage.